awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 > [!IMPORTANT]
 > You need to make sure that `volumeHandle` of your PV is unique, this is needed because Kubernetes will only process a volume once per its `volumeHandle`.
 If multiple PVs uses the same `volumeHandle`, only one will get processed.
 See [I'm trying to use multiple S3 volumes in the same Pod but my Pod is stuck at `ContainerCreating` status](./TROUBLESHOOTING.md#im-trying-to-use-multiple-s3-volumes-in-the-same-pod-but-my-pod-is-stuck-at-containercreating-status) in our troubleshooting guide for more information.

+> [!Note]
+> To use a bucket on S3 Outposts, you will need to provide the bucket's ARN in the `bucketName` field in the PersistentVolume.

 ## AWS Credentials